 This website contains information on surgical volumes, 30- and 90-day postoperative mortality and length of stay for NHS trusts and for individual surgeons.
-The information was derived from data on patients diagnosed with oesophageal or stomach cancer between 1 April 2014 and 31 March 2017 and who had a surgical procedure to remove their tumour.
-If information on outcomes published in previous years is required, please contact firstname.lastname@example.org
+The information was derived from data on patients diagnosed with oesophageal or stomach cancer and who had a surgical procedure to remove their tumour.
+If information on outcomes published in previous years is required, please contact email@example.com

 Surgery for patients with this cancer is organised on a regional basis, with patients requiring surgery typically having this in Specialist Cancer Centres.
 The information by NHS trust reflects the outcomes of the multidisciplinary teams at these Centres.

-In interpreting the outcomes, it is important to remember that rates are based on a small number of operations and, consequently, will not be very precise estimates due to the influence of random events.
-For example, although the underlying risk of an operation may be 2%, surgeons who perform just 10 operations could have observed mortality rates of 0%, 10%, etc. Therefore, higher than average rates based on small volumes do not automatically mean that performance is worse.
+When interpreting the outcomes, it is important to remember that rates can be based on a small number of operations and, consequently, may not be very precise estimates due to the influence of random events.
+For example, although the underlying risk of an operation may be 3%, surgeons who perform just 10 operations could have observed mortality rates of 0%, 10%, etc. Therefore, higher than average rates based on small volumes do not automatically mean that performance is worse.
 Funnel plots consider the impact of volume on surgical outcomes and were used to investigate whether any Specialist Cancer Centres or consultant surgeons had an unexpected pattern of outcomes.
-Based on this analysis, all Centres and surgeons undertaking these operations had outcomes within expected range during this three year period.
+Based on this analysis, all Centres and surgeons undertaking these operations had outcomes within expected range during the period of data collection.

 To ensure accuracy, the Audit used mortality data reported by the surgeons and from the Office for National Statistics.
 The figures on this website were reviewed and verified by both NHS trusts and individual surgeons prior to publication.